Gitartha01/begining_of_python/README.md

-# begining
+# Beginning
 This is my start
 <br>
-Author - Gitartha Goswamio
+Author - Gitartha Goswami